leroyle/xiao_memfault/README.md

+# NOTE: Major bug found, FreeRTOS systick timer is broken.
+This will still demo fault data capturing, but tasks do not get
+switched as one expects.

 ## NOTE: This is a PlatformIO project work in progress.
 ### NOTE: Throughout the course of developing this project we on several occasions have blown out bootloader code which has required a reload of the boot loader.
 This due to our experimenting, not the fault of the Memfaul SDK.
 If using this project be prepared for the same.
 This may require reloading via the device SWD/J-Link interface.